yashmadan123/mslearn-openai/Instructions/Labs/sandbox-tcs-openai.md

 ## Lab objectives
 In this lab, you will complete the following tasks:

-- Task 1: Provision an Azure OpenAI resource
+- Task 1: Review the Azure OpenAI Resource
-- Task 2: Deploy a model
+- Task 2: Verify the Model Deployments in Azure OpenAI Studio
 - Task 3: Explore a model in the Completions playground
 - Task 4: Use the Chat playground
 - Task 5: Explore prompts and parameters